-ECE290N Early Childhood Education: Capstone Course 3 Credits This capstone course is an opportunity to apply and integrate the
+ECE290N Early Childhood Education: Capstone Course 3 Credits

 This capstone course is an opportunity to apply and integrate the skills, theories and knowledge base the student has acquired in the course work in the Early Childhood Associate Degree.
 The student will participate in an approved, field-based, licensed early childhood setting under the supervision of an experienced and degreed level early childhood teacher.